 Contact me today through our site contact form ( http://www.r3now.com/contact ), phone, or e-mail.

-- screening method in interview
+- different methods of screening interview